JAWorsfold/CV/README.md

 # *Curriculum Vitae*

 ## Summary
 Experienced Tech Lead driven by a genuine passion for guiding teams and fostering innovation.
 I have a proven track record of leveraging diverse perspectives to deliver cutting-edge and impactful technology solutions.
-With expertise as a Full Stack Developer, DevOps Engineer, and Data Science enthusiast, I thrive in data-rich, creative, and innovative environments.
+With expertise as a Senior Full Stack Developer, DevOps Engineer, and Data Science enthusiast, I thrive in data-rich, creative, and innovative environments.

 ## Skills and Software